 The following list, which is not necessarily exhaustive, is given for general guidance:

-Advisory Committee on the - on aesthetics, visual and greening of highway bridges Appearance of Bridges and and associated structures (See ETWB TCW No. Associated Structures (ACABAS) 36/2004).
+Advisory Committee on the Appearance of Bridges and Associated Structures (ACABAS) - on aesthetics, visual and greening of highway bridges and associated structures (See ETWB TCW No. 36/2004).